 Week 2: 45-55 second hold, rest 35-45 seconds

 Week 3: 55-65 second hold, rest 35-45 seconds

 Week 4: 65-75 second hold, rest 35-45 seconds

-The emphasis of this day is to incorporate exercises that are generally performed with both legs and/or arms but utilize a dominant side.
-These exercises are typically done in the frontal plane (side to side), with a few exceptions.
+The emphasis of this day is to incorporate exercises that require both legs and/or arms to complete, and are generally performed in the sagittal plane (moving forward/backward).

 Break these up however necessary.

-- Single Leg Snapdown, 3 second hold, Skater Jump- 6 repetitions*
+- Snapdown, 6 second hold, Vert Jump- 6 repetitions*